Frequently Asked Questions (FAQ)

 Where should I park?

-There is free, open parking in campus parking lots and East and West Garages during May 2014 Commencement Weekend.
-We strongly encourage guests and graduating students to carpool to campus on both days.
+There is free, open parking in campus parking lots and East and West Garages on Commencement Day We strongly encourage guests and graduating students to carpool to campus.
 There will also be free shuttle services available.

 Lot O is reserved for members of the Platform Party.Please visit the Parking and Shuttles page for additional information.